 Questions?
 Contact the City at 801-423-3900

-Please print out the following documents.
-They will need to be submitted with your permit.
-Failure to submit will result in a permit being rejected.
+Please review the building packet below.
+There are forms within the packet that will need to be completed and submitted to your City Inspect account.
+Failure to upload all required documents will result in a permit being rejected.

 This document is intended to aid you in creating an account and managing your building projects through My City Inspector, an interactive, web-based permit management software.
 This software allows for real-time submission of plans, response to reviews, scheduling of inspections, uploading changes and inquiries of your projects.
 The following information will assist you in better understanding how to use the program.